Mastering TipKit: Basics

 }

-Tips.configure is used to initialize the data container.
-In it, TipKit stores tips and their associated event information.
-It also supports adjusting the global display frequency strategy of tips through parameters (detailed below).
+Tips.configure is used to initialize the data container, where TipKit stores information about tips and associated events.
+It supports adjusting the global display frequency strategy for tips through parameters, as detailed later.

-TipKit provides two ways to display tips: inline (TipView) and pop-up window (popoverTip).
+TipKit provides two methods of displaying tips: inline (TipView) and pop-up (popoverTip).

 Inline